sshahine/JFoenix/README.md

 JFoenix is an open source Java library, that implements Google Material Design using Java components.

 # Source Code
-To rebuild JFoenix, you need to create an Ant file named build.xml and build.bat.
+To rebuild JFoenix, we created an Ant file named build.xml and build.bat.
 JFoenix uses Java version 1.8.
 Using the command line, you need to move to the JFoenix/make directory and run the batch file build.bat by typing:

     build.bat